Frequently Asked Questions

 Below are some frequently asked questions we've received to date about the City's Artist in Residence program.

-A. Yes.
-The questions that were asked and answered in the session are all listed on this web page, and you can view the full slideshow presentation here.
-If you still have questions or are uncertain about anything, please feel free to email us at firstname.lastname@example.org.
+A. We hosted a virtual information session on June 15, 2022.
+You can view the recording here.
+If you still have questions or are uncertain about anything, please feel free to email us at email@example.com.

-A. We aren't looking for any particular type of artist.
-The selected artist can approach the residency in accordance with their art practice.
-The competition is open to artists working in visual media (painting, print-making, drawing, sculpture, crafts, photography, film and video) and/or performance arts (theatre, music, dance).
+A. The selected artist can approach the residency in accordance with their art practice.
+The competition is open to mid-career professional artists working in visual media (painting, printmaking, drawing, sculpture, crafts, photography, film, and video), music, performance, and literary art.

 Q. Will the artist need to work with the community or facilitate partnerships with other artists?